 Informed consent means more than saying “yes” to a procedure and signing on the dotted line.
 In order to give informed consent, the patient must be advised of the risks of the operation or procedure they are scheduled to undergo, including general risks, as well as those risks that may be specific to the patient.
-The doctor must also note reasonable alternatives and their accompanying risks and benefits.
-A reasonable alternative can include doing nothing in some circumstances.
+The doctor must also inform the patient of reasonable alternatives to a proposed treatment plan.
+A reasonable alternative can include doing nothing in some situations.

-There must be a determination that the patient understood all of the information that was provided to them before they consent.
-Lastly, this consent must be voluntarily given by a competent individual.
-Failure to obtain informed consent is a violation of patients’ rights and also may require the filing of a medical malpractice lawsuit in RI or MA.
-Informed consent is not necessary in emergency situations, or when the patient is unconscious and unable to consent.
+There must be an indication that the patient understood all of the information that was provided to them before they consent.
+Consent must be voluntarily given by a competent individual.
+Failure to obtain informed consent is a violation of patients’ rights and also may induce the filing of a medical malpractice lawsuit in Rhode Island.
+However, informed consent is not necessary in emergency situations, or when the patient is unconscious and unable to consent.

-Should I Hire a Medical Malpractice Lawyer?
+Should I Hire A Medical Malpractice Lawyer?

 Hiring an experienced medical malpractice lawyer greatly increases your chances of winning your case or receiving a larger settlement.
 The insurance company will often hire their own expert in an effort to try to deny your claim.
 These cases are handled on a contingency basis, which means there is no fee unless and until you receive a medical malpractice settlement or award.
 The lawyers and the medical experts that we work with are qualified, experienced, and ready to work on your behalf to achieve a fair resolution for your case.